Riyadh Metro

-The Riyadh Metro is a rapid transit system serving Riyadh, the capital of Saudi Arabia.
-Part of the King Abdulaziz Project for Riyadh Public Transport, which also includes the Riyadh Bus, it is the longest driverless metro in the world.
+The Riyadh Metro (Note: Arabic: قطار الرياض (romanized: Qiṭār ar-Riyāḍ)) is a rapid transit system serving Riyadh, the capital of Saudi Arabia.
+Part of the King Abdulaziz Project for Riyadh Public Transport, it is the longest fully automated, driverless metro in the world.

-The system consists of six lines connecting 85 stations spanning a combined length of 176 kilometers (109 mi).
+The system consists of six lines connecting 85 stations spanning a combined length of 176 km.
 This is the second metro system in Saudi Arabia, after the Sacred Sites Metro Line in Mecca, the fourth on the Arabian Peninsula, sixth in the Arab World, and fifteenth in the Middle East.
 The project cost $22.5 billion to build.
 It was opened on December 1, 2024.

 History

 In June 2013, a shortlist of three major global consortia was chosen to build the metro.
-Contracts were awarded in July 2013, with construction planned to start in 2014 and take 4 years.
-The groundbreaking ceremony was celebrated on April 4, 2014.
-It was built by construction companies including Bechtel, Almabani General Contractors, Consolidated Contractors Company, Strukton, Webuild, Larsen & Toubro, Samsung C&T, and Nesma.
+Contracts were awarded in July 2013, with construction planned to start in 2014 and take four years.
+The groundbreaking ceremony was celebrated on 4 April 2014.
+The project was originally led by Sattam bin Abdulaziz, former governor of Riyadh and chairman of the Riyadh Development Authority, and is now led by Faisal bin Bandar, the current governor of Riyadh.

+The project was expected to be the centerpiece of the city's public transport system, integrated with an 85 km three-line bus rapid transit (BRT) network (Riyadh Bus).
+The project was expected to reduce car trips by nearly 250 thousand trips per day, equivalent to 400 thousand liters of fuel per day, thus reducing air pollutant emissions in the city.
+The metro's capacity was expected to reach 3.6 million passengers per day.